Solar 101, Part 1: Understanding Solar

 These features are nice to have – but batteries cost money, and a lot of it.
 Will they save you money?

 I write about this more in part 2 of my solar 101 guide.
 Unless your home has above average overnight electricity consumption, at this time, you are unlikely to save money by installing a battery.
+This is usually true even if you can get an incentive such as the NSW battery rebate.
 But as batteries are improving in quality and coming down in price, this could soon change.
 Even if a battery is unlikely to save money, you may still consider one worthwhile thanks to the backup power it can provide.

 Some people have asked me if “Virtual Power Plants”, or VPPs, are the answer to battery affordability.
-Because the returns tend to be meagre and joining one increases the wear and tear on your battery, I’m yet to be convinced that the savings promised by VPP operators make them ‘worth it’.
+Because the returns tend to be small and joining one increases the wear and tear on your battery, I’m yet to be convinced that the savings promised by VPP operators make them ‘worth it’, but it could still be enough to put you over the line on the decision to get a battery.

 But don’t worry if batteries aren’t a good investment for you yet.
 Once they become worthwhile, you can easily retrofit batteries to any existing solar system.